ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Applicability

 Oblivious HTTP has limited applicability.
 Many uses of HTTP benefit from being able to carry state between requests, such as with cookies ({{?RFC6265}}), authentication ({{Section 11 of HTTP}}), or even alternative services ({{?RFC7838}}).
-Oblivious HTTP seeks to prevent this sort of linkage, which requires that applications not carry state between requests.
+Oblivious HTTP removes linkage at the transport layer, must be used in conjunction with applications that do not carry state between requests.

-Oblivious HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently negative that the cost of deploying this protocol can be justified.
+Oblivious HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently large that the cost of deploying this protocol can be justified.
 Oblivious HTTP is simpler and less costly than more robust systems, like Prio ({{PRIO}}) or Tor ({{Dingledine2004}}), which can provide stronger guarantees at higher